Global weak solutions with higher regularity to the two-dimensional isentropic compressible Navier-Stokes and

 Turning back to weak solutions, an essential issue beyond existence is well-posedness, in particular uniqueness and stability.
 Addressing these questions typically requires working with weak solutions that possess additional regularity.
 Alongside the finite-energy weak solutions \cite{PL98,FNP01,HW10} and the small-energy classical solutions \cite{HLX12,LX19,LY11,LXZ13,ZZ10,LSX16}, a third important class is provided by the intermediate weak solutions introduced by Hoff \cite{Hoff95,Hoff95*}.
 These solutions enjoy higher regularity than the finite-energy class, for instance they allow the definition of particle trajectories away from vacuum, while still accommodating low-regularity density profiles including possible discontinuities \cite{Hoff02}.
 This enhanced regularity can be exploited to obtain well-posedness properties.
-Hoff and Santos \cite{Hoff06,Hoff08} established uniqueness and continuous dependence within this intermediate framework.
+Hoff \cite{Hoff06} established uniqueness and continuous dependence, and Hoff and Santos \cite{Hoff08} further studied the Lagrangian structure and propagation of singularities.
 For the compressible MHD system, Suen and Hoff \cite{SH12} proved global existence of such intermediate weak solutions in $\mathbb{R}^3$ for initial data that are small in $L^2(\mathbb{R}^3)$ and have strictly positive, essentially bounded initial density.
 This was later extended in \cite{LYZ13} to allow interior vacuum.
 The resulting regularity was subsequently used in \cite{S20} to prove uniqueness and continuous dependence, strengthening the existence theory of \cite{SH12}.
 Nevertheless, the construction of Hoff-type intermediate weak solutions under a far-field vacuum condition remains open.
 This regime is physically relevant for flows into a rarefied background, and it poses substantial analytical difficulties due to degeneracy as the density tends to zero at infinity.